Bell Super DH MIPS Review

-The Super DH is a comfortable helmet.
-We did find one quirk about the fit, but it was generally very comfortable in both the half-shell and full-face mode.
+The Super DH helmet is very comfortable.
+There was one issue with the fit, but it was generally very comfortable in both half-shell and full-face mode.

 In the trail mode, when you tighten the retention dial on the back of your helmet, it can create a pressure point.
 It is not a crippling issue, but when properly tightened down, it is noticeable, especially on longer rides.
 You can release a little bit of tension on the retention dial, but you shouldn't need to sacrifice fit in the name of tuning this problem out.

 In full-face mode, this problem doesn't exist.
 The full face feels a whole lot more secure and doesn't require the retention dial to be tightened as much.
 Thus, the problem is bypassed entirely.